LAKEWOOD | Nothing soothes a wound like a state championship.

 Kroll benefited from the early offensive outburst and pitched four shutout innings to preserve the lead he had been given.
 He had to come out after a lightning delay arrived just as he was warming up to throw the top of the fifth inning and more than an hour later, Darr gave the ball to Filleman to protect the lead.

-The desperate Wildcats took advantage of the break to get back into the contest and struck for three runs in the top of the fifth with an errant pickoff throw setting things up and two clutch hits to follow as they cut Regis Jeuit’s lead to two runs.
+The desperate Wildcats took advantage of the break to get back into the contest and struck for three runs in the top of the fifth with an errant pickoff throw setting things up and two clutch hits to follow as they cut Regis Jesuit’s lead to two runs.

 Filleman bore down the rest of the way, however, as he had a clean sixth and navigated the seventh as well, despite two baserunners getting on.
 Levi Lueck, Arvada West’s most clutch hitter throughout the tournament and with two doubles in three previous at-bats, lofted a shallow fly ball that was caught by a galloping Shappee to end the contest.